pathtofile/Sealighter/docs/CONFIGURATION.md

 ### trace_flags
 Any advanced flags

+### report_stacktrace
+If set to `true`, events will also include a stack trace array of the memory addresses of functions that generated the event.

 ### filters
 An array of filters to further filter the events to report on.
 These can be quite complex, so read the [Filtering](FILTERING.md) section for details.